openebs/zfs-localpv/README.md

 - <b>No replication</b>: Data is not replicated across nodes, so if the node fails, the data may become inaccessible.
 - <b>High performance</b>: Since the storage is local, it typically offers lower latency compared to network-attached storage.

 The diagram below depicts the mapping to the host disks, the ZFS stack on top of the disks and the kubernetes persistent volumes to be consumed by the workload.
-ZFS LocalPV CSI Controller upon creation of the Persistent Volume Claim, creates a ZFSVolume CR, which emits an event for ZFS LocalPV CSI Node Plugin to create the zvol/dataset.
-When workloads are scheduled the ZFS LocalPV CSI Node Plugin makes this zvol/dataset available via a mount point on the host.
+Local PV ZFS CSI Controller upon creation of the Persistent Volume Claim, creates a ZFSVolume CR, which emits an event for Local PV ZFS CSI Node Plugin to create the zvol/dataset.
+When workloads are scheduled the Local PV ZFS CSI Node Plugin makes this zvol/dataset available via a mount point on the host.

 ```mermaid
 graph TD;